stanford-policylab/opp/py/data_readme_template.md

 Our analysis only scratches the surface of what’s possible with these data.
 We’re excited to see what you come up with!

+## Little Rock, AR
+**Data notes**:
+- lat/lng data doesn't appear totally accurate, there are ~18k lat/lngs that
+  were coerced to NA because they all equalled "-1.79769313486232E+308"
+- Data is deduplicated on date, time, lat, lng, race, sex, and officer name, reducing the number of records by ~30.6%
+- Data consists only of citations
+- raw_defendant_race represents `Defendant Race` in the raw data and is the column from which subject_race is derived

 ## Gilbert, AZ
 **Data notes**:
 - Data is deduplicated on call_id, reducing the number of records 17.6%; this